skzkesh/binary-classification-of-medical-images/README.md

 - CPU or GPU

 ## Organize folder directory
-In PyTorch, the most common way of doing image classification is to structure your dataset into folders by class. `torchvision.datasets.ImageFolder` will take folder name as class and it automatically assigns labels to each item in the folder according to the class, removing the need for manual labelling.
-Firstly, we create two folders named "train" and "validation" in out working directory.
-Train subfolder is used to store images for training while validation folder store validation images.
-The most common general-purpose split is 80 / 20.
-After creating both folders, create two subfolders in each folder, each named "x present" and "x absent" where x can be substitute with the organ that you are trying to classify.
-Load your data according to the label (folder name)
+In PyTorch, the most common way of doing image classification is to structure your dataset into folders by class.
+The `torchvision.datasets.ImageFolder` utility takes folder names as class labels and automatically assigns labels to each item, eliminating the need for manual labeling.

+First, create two main folders named "train" and "validation" in your working directory.
+The "train" subfolder will store images used for training, while the "validation" folder will hold validation images.
+The typical split is 80/20.
+Within each of these folders, create two subfolders named "x_present" and "x_absent," where "x" is replaced by the organ you are trying to classify.
+Load your data according to these labels (folder names).

 ## Setup
-Before running the code, ensure you have download all of the libraries required to run the model.
-Use the command below to install the necessary libraries:
+Before running the code, ensure you have downloaded all the required libraries.
+Use the following commands to install the necessary packages:
 - `pip install torch`
 - `pip install torchvision`
 - `pip install scikit-learn`

-## Run the code
+## Running the code
-Once all the libraries are installed, run your code by through the terminal or through the running button.
-Once your code is succesfully run, the details of the current epoch, number of loss, and validation accuracy will appear.
-If the current running model perform better than the previous model, it will be save in a .pth format.
-Later, we use this file to load the weight for testing and real application purposes.
+Once all libraries are installed, execute your code via the terminal or using the run button in your IDE.
+After successful execution, details about the current epoch, loss, and validation accuracy will be displayed.
+If the current model performs better than the previous one, it will be saved in a `.pth` format.
+This file can later be used to load weights for testing and real-world applications.

 ## Optimization
-Your model performance can still be improved over time through hyperparameter tuning.
-Hyperparameter tuning can be done through multiple approaches including GridSearchCV, RandomizedSearchCV, and Bayesian Optimization.
-It is also important to note that we are aiming to collect higher amount of data to make our model as general and as accurate as possible.
+Your model's performance can be improved over time through hyperparameter tuning.
+This can be accomplished using various methods, including GridSearchCV, RandomizedSearchCV, and Bayesian Optimization.
+Additionally, we aim to collect a larger dataset to enhance the model's generalization and accuracy.